Voobly Live Streaming Guide

 - Open OBS (32bit or 64bit version according to your system)

-- In the white box in the bottom corner on the left, there should already a "Scene" (if not, right click inthere and select "Add Scene".)
+- In the white box in the bottom corner on the left ("Scenes:"), there should already be a "Scene" (if not, right-click and select "Add Scene".)

-Max Bitrate: use www.speedtest.net to find out about your upload speed + remember to close everything else that could cause traffic (torrent, skype, spotify); then take 85% of that number as your bitrate; max bitrate twitch allows: 3500.
-Example: 1.0 Mbps -> Bitrate: 850 )
+Max Bitrate: Use [You must login to view link] to find out about your upload speed and take ~85% of the result as your bitrate.
+Max bitrate twitch allows: 3500.
+Example: 1.0 Mbps -> Bitrate: 850 ) remember to close everything that could cause unnecessary upload (file-sharing, skype, spotify);

 Streaming Service: Twitch / Justin .tv

-Make sure you're using the server with the lowest average ping - JTVPing is a good tool for that
+FMS URL: Make sure to choose the server with the lowest average ping - [You must login to view link] is a good tool for this

 Minimize Network Impact: No (only if your bitrate is less than 900)